Dancer drugged, gang-raped in Hyderabad, put on city-bound bus

-The 26-year-old was sent to perform at a New Year's Eve party, escorted to a hotel, offered a drink; next thing she knew, it was January 2, she was on a bus to Mumbai with a ticket in hand, in pain, wearing her clothes backwards
+The 26-year-old was escorted to a hotel in Hyderabad on New Year's Eve, offered a drink; next thing she knew, it was January 2, she was on a bus to Mumbai with a ticket in hand

 On January 2, a 26-year-old stage dancer staggered into the Versova police station with her clothes thrown on backwards.
 She said she had been gang-raped after being drugged by four men in Hyderabad, looted, and then placed in a Mumbai-bound bus while she was still unconscious.